dannyvanderpol/php_web_framework/readme.md

 JavaScript, images, etc. Those folders will be skipped.

 If you reload your page in the browser it now should show the home page.

+## Advanced stuff

+Explanation of all features is available in the docs folder.

+See: https://github.com/dannyvanderpol/php_web_framework_demo for demo page with more features.